russgove/microsoft-365-community/Community/managing-external-guest-in-SharePoint-vs-Teams.md

     ![guest](media/managing-external-guest-in-SharePoint-vs-Teams/guest03.png)

-## What is the differences in Permissions and Sharing
+## What are the differences in Permissions and Sharing

 At basic level Office 365 Groups have two permissions settings: